 - Tell someone where you’re going and when you plan to be home.
 There are lots of running apps where family members can track your run too.

-- Wear an ID, especially if you have medical issues (same applies for the bike too)
+- Wear an ID, especially if you have medical issues (same applies for the bike too).

 - Wear bright clothing and use headlamps if running in the dark.
 I like to run EARLY, so a headlamp not only allows me to see the pavement, but cars see me too.
 Nox Gear and other companies also make excellent lights for visibility.

 - Get fitted with a good pair of running shoes.
 Keep in mind that shoes wear out after 300-500 miles.
 It’s a good idea to rotate shoes in when your old shoes are wearing out.
 Get a new sports bra when you get a new pair of shoes.